• Listen Up: Stephenie Meyer is a Karen

 Page 368, Twilight

 The last criterion of the Mako Mori test is: Does Bella’s story develop independently from Edward’s?
 Answer: No. Of course, one can argue: It’s a romance novel.
 What romance novels have independent character development?
 Quite a few, actually, but that’s not the topic at hand.
-Twilight does not pass because any character development Bella shows is in relation to Edward.
-Any ambition or wants she holds is concerning Edward.
-The defining characteristic of Bella in Twilight is her attraction, bordering on unhealthy obsession, to Edward.
+Twilight does not pass because Bella’s character development is in response to Edward.
+Bella’s ambitions revolve around Edward.
+The defining characteristic of Bella in Twilight is her attraction to Edward.

 “About three things, I was absolutely positive.
 First, Edward was a vampire.
 Second, there was part of him— and I didn’t know how potent that part might be —that thirsted for my blood.
 And third, I was unconditionally and irrevocably in love with him.”